Posted by: Evan Tarver, Fit Small Business

 Let’s face it: Your time is limited.
 You can’t possibly do everything by yourself.
 You know, the countless little tasks like verifying information via phone and email and staying on top of all your paperwork.
 You may not always want to admit it, but you may need help in order to increase your sales and productivity.
 How?
 By hiring a real estate assistant or real estate virtual assistant.
 This article will help you identify the right time to hire a real estate assistant to grow your business.

 According to Forbes, “The booming online staffing industry is also accelerating the growth of the freelance economy.
 This $1 billion industry provides a valuable alternative to companies that are leveraging a contingent workforce.
 In fact, the Staffing Industry Association saw the online staffing market grow 60% last year , and we see no signs of that growth slowing down in 2014 and beyond.”

-The success of your real estate business will depend on delegating much of your low-value busy work (sometimes called “grunt work”) to a trusted real estate assistant while you focus on what only you can do — prospecting for clients and closing deals.
+The success of your real estate business will depend on delegating much of your low-value busy work (sometimes called “grunt work”) to a trusted real estate assistant while you focus on what only you can do — prospecting and networking for clients and closing deals.
 This will also free up your precious time so you can recharge yourself and spend some time with your family.

 A good and dependable real estate assistant can (among other things):

 - Help manage your marketing

 Sounds great right?
 The only problem is figuring out when it makes sense to hire an assistant.